-What is semi-flexi loan?
+What is a semi-flexi loan?

-The semi-flexi loan is the most common loan type offered by most banks in Malaysia, and it offers more flexibility as compared to basic term loan as it allows you to make advance payments on your home loan amount.
+The semi-flexi loan is the most common loan type offered by most banks in Malaysia, and it offers more flexibility as compared to a basic term loan as it allows you to make advance payments on your home loan amount.

 Pros of semi-flexi loan